Albuquerque Dram Shop Lawyer

 The damages you can seek are state-specific, and you can only seek them against a restaurant, bar, or alcohol store if your state allows it.
 Contacting a lawyer to help you know your rights, the law, and who can be held responsible is the first step to making sure you get full and fair compensation.

-It is controversial to hold liable any bar, restaurant, or store selling alcohol, and any other establishment for selling or providing alcohol to consumers who soon thereafter drive while under the influence of alcohol and cause an auto accident.
-For those who find themselves victims of DWI/DUI accidents, holding these businesses liable makes sense.
+It is controversial to hold liable any bar, restaurant, or store selling alcohol and any other establishment for selling or providing alcohol to consumers who soon thereafter drive while under the influence of alcohol and cause an auto accident.
+For those who find themselves victims of drunk driving accidents, holding these businesses liable makes sense.
 They are part of the problem if they knew or should have known that the driver was already intoxicated and should not be served or sold more alcohol.
 That moral culpability seems like it should also mean legal liability, but not always.